Great Expectations Summary

-A six-year-old boy named Pip lives on the English marshes with his sister and his sister's husband, Joe.
-His sister is mean but his brother-in-law Joe is pretty much the best thing that's happened to Pip.
+A six-year-old boy named Pip lives on the English marshes with his sister (Mrs. Joe Gargery) and his sister's husband (Mr. Joe Gargery).
+His sister is about as bossy and mean as most older sisters are—but his brother-in-law Joe is pretty much the best thing that's happened to Pip.

 One Christmas Eve, Pip meets a scary, escaped convict in a churchyard.
-Pip steals food from his bossy sister (Mrs. Joe Gargery) so that the convict won't starve (and also so that the convict won't rip his guts out).
-Soon after, Pip gets asked to play at Miss Havisham's.
-Miss Havisham is a rich old lady who lives in a castle-mansion that is covered in vines, moss, and overgrown green things.
-Long ago she was jilted at the altar and since that very day, she’s never taken her wedding dress off, nor has she changed a single thing about her castle.
-As you might expect, there are lots of bugs and things creeping around.
+Pip steals food from Mrs. Joe so that the convict won't starve (and also so that the convict won't rip his guts out).
+Soon after, in apparently unrelated events, Pip gets asked to play at Miss Havisham's, the creepy lady who lives down the street.
+And we mean creepy: her mansion is covered in moss; she still wears the wedding dress she was wearing when she was jilted at the altar decades ago; and the whole place is crawling with bugs.
+It's like Beauty and the Beast, only without the singing tableware.

-Pip continues to go to Miss Havisham's and continues to be snubbed by Estella.
-She grows on him.
-He develops a little crush.
-This crush turns into a big crush, and that big crush turns into full-blown, all-consuming L-O-V-E. We love what we can’t have, and there is no way in h-e-double-hockey sticks that Pip, the orphan, can ever have a chance with Estella, the adopted child of the richest lady in town.
+The only good thing about the mansion is Estella, Miss Havisham's adopted daughter.
+Estella is cold and snobby, but man is she pretty.
+Pip keeps getting invited back to play with her, and he develops quite the little crush on her.
+This crush turns into a big crush, and that big crush turns into full-blown, all-consuming L-O-V-E, even though there's no way that orphan Pip can ever have a chance with Estella, the adopted child of the richest lady in town.

-Just as they get ready to make their great escape, Estella goes and marries Pip's nemesis and Pip is almost thrown into a limekiln by a hometown bully who claims to know about Magwitch.
-As you might have guessed, Pip and Magwitch's great escape isn't successful.
-They've been ratted out by Magwitch's nemesis, who is coincidentally, Miss Havisham's ex-lover.
-Magwitch is thrown in jail, where he dies soon after being sentenced to the death penalty.
-Right before he dies, though, Pip tells Magwitch that Estella is his daughter.
-And that he's in love with Estella.
+Pip devises a plan to get Magwitch out of the country, but he's uneasy—and with good reason: just as they get ready to make their great escape, Estella goes and marries Pip's nemesis and Pip is almost thrown into a limekiln by a hometown bully who claims to know about Magwitch.
+And then the two are ratted out by Magwitch's nemesis Compeyson, who is, coincidentally, Miss Havisham's ex-lover.
+Magwitch is thrown in jail and dies, but not before Pip tells him the shocking truth: Estella is his daughter.

-In the rewritten ending, Pip visit Miss Havisham's house once more.
-There, he sees Estella walking the grounds.
-She is single, beautiful, and regretful of having thrown Pip's love away.
-Pip knows that they will be together forevermore.
-The end.
+Rewritten ending: Pip visits Miss Havisham's house once more.
+Estella is walking the grounds, being all single, beautiful, and sad about having thrown Pip's love away.
+Aw.
+They're going to be together forever, you guys!